optui/task-manager-api/README.md

 ]
 ```

-Below is a more refined, explanatory write-up describing the two suggestion-generation approaches—regex-based and AI-based—currently implemented in this API.

----

 ## Smart Task Suggestions

 A variety of techniques could be employed to generate task suggestions, including TF-IDF, SentenceTransformers, Clustering, Markov chains, and more.
 Within this project, we have focused on **two** primary methods: